Robotic Welding Applications

 D) Collaborative robots perform welding tasks without human involvement.

 • 8.
-What are the safety considerations in robotic welding applications?
+What is the significance of interlocks in robotic welding safety?

 Created with That Quiz — a math test site for students of all grade levels.